 The following programs offered by the New York College of Health Professions are accredited by the Accreditation Commission for Acupuncture and Herbal Medicine (ACAHM)

-- 1. Master of Acupuncture [currently named Master of Science in Acupuncture] - 2.
-Master of Acupuncture with a Chinese Herbal Medicine specialization [currently named Master of Science in Oriental Medicine]
+- 1. Master Science of Acupuncture - 2.
+Master Science of Acupuncture with a Chinese herbal medicine specialization